isomerpages/imda-tradetrust/_about-tradetrust/What is TradeTrust/Overview.md

 Records (ETRs) such as electronic Bill of Lading and warehouse receipt</p>
 <p>The outputs are TradeTrust-enabled documents known as <strong>TrustDoc files</strong> which
 are portable and effective across systems.</p>
-<p>TradeTrust is designed to provide industry&nbsp;with three key functionalities.
+<p>TradeTrust supports three key functionalities.
+TradeTrust uses verifiable
-TradeTrust uses verifiable credentials technical methods to enable end users to verify the authenticity and provenance of documents, and blockchain technology to effect title transfer in accordance with statutory law.</p>
+credentials technical methods to enable end users to verify the authenticity and provenance of documents, and blockchain technology to effect title transfer in accordance with statutory law.</p>
-<p>And offered as a digital utility for any businesses, governments or organisations
+<p>And offered as a digital utility, the open-source code is available for
-with open-source code available for free download and guided integration into your existing IT system.
+free download with guided integration into your existing IT system.
 Or subscribe to the services offered by TradeTrust enabled <a href="https://www.tradetrust.io/partners" rel="noopener noreferrer nofollow" target="_blank">partners</a> to kick start the digital transformation of your trade processes.</p>
 <p></p>
 <p>It’s like providing you with a supporting structure and free tool, to